What is the Cesarean Rate?

-Current public health efforts focus on reducing the overall number of medically unnecessary cesarean births among a specific population-- first-time moms with potentially "low-risk" births, meaning that they have a single, full-term baby in the head-down position.
+Current public health efforts in the United States focus on reducing the overall number of medically unnecessary cesarean births among a specific population-- first-time moms with potentially "low-risk" births, meaning that they have a single, full-term baby in the head-down position.
 The cesarean birth rate in this population is called the NTSV cesarean birth rate.

 Centers for Disease Control and Prevention data from 2017 show that 32% of all births were by cesarean and 26% of the NTSV ("low-risk") population had cesarean births.

 U.S. Total and NTSV Cesarean Rates, 1993-2017